Dan provides coaching to advisory firms in the following areas:

 Most of Dan’s consulting is done via Skype or FaceTime, which is very cost-effective.

-His fee for on-site training and giving talks and presentations is $5000, plus actual expenses.
+His day rate for on-site training and giving talks and presentations is $6500, plus actual expenses.

 For a complimentary consultation with Dan, please contact: